ppy/osu-wiki/wiki/Client/Quick_play/en.md

 Beatmaps used in quick play are currently curated by a team of community volunteers, organised by [Stage](https://osu.ppy.sh/users/8191845).
 The full list of available beatmaps for all modes is publicly available via [this spreadsheet](https://docs.google.com/spreadsheets/d/1ZbvLvHlXH3IF1WgN4YkHqOttO7wG-1Duto-535tqKnQ/edit?gid=0#gid=0).

+Each mode has a mappool curated by community members who are familiar with beatmaps for that mode specifically.
 Once the size of each mode's mappool is large enough, the focus will shift from adding beatmaps to rotating them.
 The cadence at which beatmaps are to be rotated is currently unknown.
-All beatmaps featured in this mode will be Ranked, Approved, or Loved.
+All beatmaps featured in this mode are Ranked, Approved, or Loved.